Sadly not, it just ‘plays dead’ above ground.

 It’s all about the roots.
 The roots and rhizome simply hibernate deep underground in winter.
 They rest, ready to make a dramatic come-back in the Spring.

-In gardens up and down the land we carry out Resi-Dig Outs, install root barriers to prevent encroachment, advise neighbours how to work together, with us, to defeat this nuisance.
-We provide our Lloyd's Guarantees so houses can be sold and everyone can live happily ever after.
+In gardens up and down the land we carry out Resi-Dig-Outs, install root barriers to prevent encroachment, advise neighbours how to work together, with us, to defeat this nuisance.
+We provide our A-rated insurance backed guarantees so houses can be sold and everyone can live happily ever after.

 Knotweed doesn’t go away this winter and we don’t slow down.
 We simply employ different tactics.